 - Copywriting.
 Freelance humor writing is often used in marketing.
 So if you are not into screenwriting, you can look for the same type of job as any other freelance author but with a focus on humor.
 It can be anything, from Twitter posts (Take Wendy’s Twitter for example – it is worldly-known for witty replies because there are some great comedians behind the screen) for brands and up to advertising campaigns or slogans.

 - Create scripts for commercials or create social media posts.
 One can also find plenty of entry-level comedy writing jobs and small gigs, like creating funny texts for birthday cards.

 - Blogging.
 Freelance joke writing can be a great advantage for those who create blog posts.
 You can work as a ghostwriter for other creators or guest posts.
 And a valid idea is to run your own blog.
-It can be a portfolio and resume as well as a source of income.
-There are several ways to monetize a blog and it would be a shame not to use them.
+It can be a portfolio, writing sample and resume as well as a source of income.
+There are also several ways to monetize a blog and it would be a shame not to use them.

 - Articles for online magazines and comedy digests.
 Online platforms provide lots of jobs for comedy writers because they are in constant need of fresh content.
 And they also pay decently.
 One can write satirical pieces on news, jokes or anecdotes for a column, or any other type of article.

 So, there are many comedy writing jobs online